 Some of these Facebook groups posts writing jobs, but you need to be very selective and only apply to those whose posters have genuine Facebook profiles.

 You can also join business-related groups where you think your clients hang out.

-I'm in a couple of blogging groups and women entrepreneur groups, and each time in these groups, freelancing jobs are posted.
+I'm in a couple of blogging groups and women entrepreneur groups, and each time in these groups, people are looking for freelance writers.

 #4—Through guest posting on other relevant websites

 Contributing to other sites is one of the best ways to grow your brand and gain authority if you have a blog.
 I did a guest post, and it landed me a ghostwriting gig.

 The guest post gives you an author byline and a link back to your blog and social media profiles.